Friend or Foe (SpongeBob SquarePants): Patchy the Pirate Subplot

 Patchy and Potty are working at a restaurant called "Poop Deck," hoping to becoming just like SpongeBob.
 After an argument with Potty, Patchy ends their friendship and goes home.
 He compares himself and Potty to Mr. Krabs and Plankton, starting the SpongeBob plot.

-Later, Potty appears to Patchy and tells him that he is now assistant manager because of his "fancy book smarts" When Patchy realizes the food he cooks tastes bad, Potty tells him that he needs to practice his cooking skills.
+Later, Potty appears to Patchy and tells him that he is now assistant manager because of his "fancy book smarts".
+When Patchy realizes the food he cooks tastes bad, Potty tells him that he needs to practice his cooking skills.
 After a montage of training, Patchy makes his first burger, but discovers it tastes terrible and throws it away.
 Patchy shrugs and says that SpongeBob's first patty probably didn't go so well.
 However, Potty shows SpongeBob making his first patty perfectly.

 After another argument with Potty, Patchy starts throwing patties at him, with one eventually hitting Mr. Pirateson, the Owner of Poop Deck.
 Patchy then tells the viewers to watch the rest of the SpongeBob episode while he watches Potty get fired, just as Mr. Pirateson forcefully calls Patchy into his office.
-After the episode is over, both Patty and Potty are fired.
+After the episode is over, both Patchy and Potty are fired.
 When Patchy finds out that he's been replaced by a gorilla, he calls it a "smelly, hairy fleabag", to which the gorilla fiercely responds to by throwing patties at him.